-- (1) The transactions are contribution-in-kind provided to the Company with monetary remuneration receivables by directors based on restricted stock remuneration plan. - (2) The disposal price for the own shares was the closing price of a share of the Company's common stock in the Tokyo Stock Exchange on the business day immediately before the Board of Directors' Meeting at which the resolution of the disposal was made.
+- (1) The transactions are contribution-in-kind provided to the Company with monetary remuneration receivables by directors based on restricted stock remuneration plan. - (2) The disposal price for the own shares was the closing price of a share of the Company's common stock in the Tokyo Stock Exchange on the business day immediately before the Board of Directors' Meeting at which the resolution of the disposal was a.
+Operating leases as a lessee